PaulBlanche/frugal/docs/data/other-modules/preact-integration.md

 }
 ```

-With this, your are set to write any JSX you want in the `App` component.
+With this, your are set to write any JSX you want in the `Page` component.
 It will be rendered to html in the `getContentFrom`.
-The renderer does not handle `<Suspense>` for now, but it could be done using [`preact-ssr-prepass`](https://github.com/preactjs/preact-ssr-prepass).
+The renderer does not handle `<Suspense>`.

 ## Preact client-side